GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 ## About RSSServer

-RSSServer is an RSS / Atom feed aggregator written in PHP dating back to October 2012.
-The official site is located at [rssserver.org](https://rssserver.org) and the official repository is hosted on Github: [github.com/RSSServer/RSSServer](https://github.com/RSSServer/RSSServer).
+RSSServer is an RSS / Atom feed aggregator written in PHP dating back to Sep 2020.

-## The problem

-RSSServer is limited in its technical possibilities by various factors:

-* The number of developers
-* The will to integrate certain changes
-* The level of "hacking" required to integrate marginal features

-While the first limitation can, in theory, be lifted by the participation of new contributors to the project, it depends on the willingness of contributors to take an interest in the source code of the entire project.
-In order to remove the other two limitations, most of the time it will be necessary to create a "fork".

-Another solution consists of an extension system.
-By allowing users to write their own extension without taking an interest in the core of the basic software, we allow for:

-1. Reducing the amount of source code a new contributor has to take in
-2. Unofficial integration of novelties
-3. No forking or main developer approval required.

-Note: it is quite conceivable that the functionalities of an extension can later be officially integrated into the RSSServer code.
-Extensions make it easy to propose a proof of concept.

-## Understanding basic mechanics (Minz and MVC)
+## Understanding basic mechanics (Base and MVC)

-**TODO** : move to 02_Minz.md
+**TODO** : move to 02_Base.md

-This data sheet should refer to the official RSSServer and Minz documentation (the PHP framework on which RSSServer is based).
+This data sheet should refer to the RSSServer and Base documentation (the PHP template on which RSSServer is based).
 Unfortunately, this documentation does not yet exist.
 In a few words, here are the main things you should know.
-It is not necessary to read all the chapters in this section if you don't need to use a feature in your extension (if you don't need to translate your extension, no need to know more about the `Minz_Translate` module for example).
+It is not necessary to read all the chapters in this section if you don't need to use a feature in your extension (if you don't need to translate your extension, no need to know more about the `Base_Translate` module for example).

 ### MVC Architecture

-Minz relies on and imposes an MVC architecture on projects using it.
+Base relies on and imposes an MVC architecture on projects using it.
 This architecture consists of three main components:

 * The model: this is the base object that we will manipulate.
 In RSSServer, categories, flows and articles are templates.
 The part of the code that makes it possible to manipulate them in a database is also part of the model but is separated from the base model: we speak of DAO (for "Data Access Object").
 The templates are stored in a `Models` folder.
 * The view: this is what the user sees.
 The view is therefore simply HTML code mixed with PHP to display dynamic information.
 The views are stored in a `views` folder.